gvasquez11/MPI-Music-Soundtrack-Lookup/README.md

 </p>

 <p>
-  This program is written in C++ using MPI which processes lines in order to output a value.
+&emsp;This program is written in C++ using MPI which processes lines in order to output a value.
 Each line of the 'in.txt' contains a string that represents concatenated musical notes from famous Star Wars compositions.
 This program will read in these lines and scan them to determine which of these famous Star Wars songs is represented.
 Once it determines which song it is,